benjamin-aulenbach/benjamin-aulenbach.github.io/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.

+# Ben's Additions Begin Here
+I am keeping the above documentation for now as I want to review it later.
+I am also setting a placeholder below for my bio.